 If the profits from your restaurant are moving in the wrong direction (you guessed it, they’re going down, not up) several factors are probably at play.
 Perhaps some of the reasons your business is losing money are due to factors totally out of your control; for example, severe weather or city construction right outside the restaurant’s entrance.

 If you’re still unclear about why your revenues aren’t hitting the mark, try assessing the “lowest hanging fruit” variables to identify simple ways you can improve:

-- Waiting time: It’s great that you have so much demand for your product that hungry people are lining up to get their share.
+It’s great that you have so much demand for your product that hungry people are lining up to get their share.
 The downside is that these long wait time are affecting client satisfaction, and is a real deterrent to repeat business.
 When people get fed up of waiting and walk away, you lose sales.
-Consider cutting down on wait times with devices like Koomi Rover to take orders while people wait in line, and a Mobile Ordering App (Koomi+) which lets people enter orders themselves (cutting down on time and energy for your staff).
+Consider cutting down on wait times with devices like Koomi Rover to take orders while people wait in line and a Mobile Ordering App (Koomi+) which lets people enter orders themselves (cutting down on time and energy for your staff).

 You can also extend your reach online with a dedicated Mobile Ordering App.
-Rather than lose money to a third-party app that doesn’t reflect your brand, you can considering launching your own take out app.
+Rather than lose money to a third-party app that doesn’t reflect your brand, you can consider launching your own take out app.
 Make sure the app syncs with your POS so that customers can easily place orders and pay over Mobile.